-- (1) Relates to the audit of our annual financial statements, the review of the financial statements included in our quarterly reports, services rendered in connection with our Form S-8, and statutory audits required by non-U.S. jurisdictions. - (2) Relates to due diligence services related to business combinations. - (3) Relates to the research and development ("R&D") credit studies and international tax compliance services.
+- (1) Relates to the audit of our annual financial statements including the audit of purchase accounting related to acquisitions, the review of the financial statements included in our quarterly reports, services rendered in connection with our Form S-8, and statutory audits required by non-U.S. jurisdictions. - (2) Relates primarily to due diligence services related to business combinations. - (3) Relates to the research and development ("R&D") credit studies and international tax compliance services. - (4) Relates to the annual subscription of an online accounting research tool.